Nikitaa104/TruthLine-AI/README.md

 📞 Support
-For support, email support@truthlens.com or open an issue on GitHub.
+For support, open an issue on GitHub or contact the project maintainers.

 🙏 Acknowledgments